 In 1897 and 1898 Henri Matisse visited Belle Ile, and Russell is said to have introduced the artist to the work of his friend, Vincent van Gogh.
 Matisse’s style changed visibly after his time on the island and he is said to have credited Russell with his new understanding of colour theory.

-Details of Coucher de Soleil sur Morestil which show the colours and the varied brushstrokes used by Russell in his clifftop paintings on the Breton isle. under conditions of varying intensity; the colours of the ocean, rocks and sky mutate from warm to cold, bright to dark, from hot pink and turquoise to leaden purples and grey-greens. (christies.com)
+Details of Coucher de Soleil sur Morestil which show the colours and the varied brushstrokes used by Russell in his clifftop paintings on the Breton isle.
+Under conditions of varying intensity; the colours of the ocean, rocks and sky mutate from warm to cold, bright to dark, from hot pink and turquoise to leaden purples and grey-greens.

 In 1908, Russell’s beloved wife Marianna died.
 They had six children.
 Russell buried her next to his home and was so overcome with grief that he destroyed 400 of his oils and watercolours.
 In a letter to his friend, Rodin wrote, ‘Your works will live, I am certain.
 One day you will be placed on the same level with our friends Monet, Renoir, and Van Gogh.’

 Russell decided to return to Sydney in 1921.
 Nine years later, he suffered a heart attack and died.
 The significant part of his career having been spent overseas, none of Russell’s radical painting reached his contemporaries in Australia, and his work was largely ignored by the Australian art establishment until the 1970s.